 They walked across the courtyard and through several guarded gates.
 While strolling to the arena they passed the old barracks where the armoury and blacksmith were once located.
-Both of them knew the old arena keeper had blunted swords with him.
-Some of them very well crafted.
+Both of them knew the old arena keeper had blunted swords with him, some of them very well crafted.
 This was the location where severe law-breaking convicts once fought to death to gain freedom.
 Since Vertico's father's rule, the practise had stopped.
-The king and prince talked about a great many things as they neared the arena.
-Girls... wives... battles... history, and the such.
+The king and prince talked about a great many things as they neared the arena, girls... wives... battles... history, and such.
 Vertico was surprised to hear that Terbino was starting to look at girls a bit more.
-Terbino was telling him of a 'goddess-like' girl who was the daughter of one of the veteran guards.
-He described her with such passion and lust.
+Terbino was telling him of a 'goddess-like' girl who was the daughter of one of the veteran guards, describing her with such passion and lust.
 Fine blonde hair; smooth skin; extraordinary figure...
 And so on.

 "King Vertico!
 I am thoroughly disappointed in you.
 You should not be out here by yourself.
 Where are your bodyguards?" the keeper yelled angrily.
 The king rolled his eyes.
 This man was incredibly aged and frail yet he had the opinions of a conquesting Torkilian.

-"My son will be my bodyguard today," Vertico answered with a wink to his son.
+"My son will be my bodyguard today," Vertico answered with a wink.
 This made the lad puff up slightly in a proud way.

 The way this old gentleman went on was quite baffling.
 He was about twenty years older than the aged Vertico... that made it even more unbelievable that he was even standing upright.

-"I think granddad would be rolling around in laughter if anything," Terbino whispered up-close to Vertico's ear.
+"I think granddad would be rolling around in laughter if anything," Terbino whispered up-close to his father's ear.
 The king smirked and nodded in agreement.

 "Very well Ian.
 You may be my bodyguard for the time being," he conceded as if giving him a great honour.